-is often characterised in terms of computational or algorithmical complexity, chaotic behaviour, possibility of derivation only through simulation, etc. Alternatively, it is seen as the failure of prediction or of explanation.35 But since epistemic emergence will not be my main topic, I will leave such further characterisations aside (I will return to it in the example of Section 3.3.2; see also Castellani and De Haro (2018: §2.3)).
+The above is, as it should be, only a necessary condition of epistemic emergence: as a difference in theoretical description.
+To give a sufficient condition for epistemic emergence, one needs a more precise characterisation of epistemic novelty.
+Epistemic novelty is often characterised in terms of computational or algorithmical complexity, chaotic behaviour, possibility of derivation only through simulation, etc. Alternatively, it is seen as the failure of prediction or of explanation.
+But since epistemic emergence will not be my main topic, I will leave such further characterisations aside (I will return to it in the example of Section 3.3.2; see also Castellani and De Haro (2019: Section 2.3)).

-(2) Non-commutation: ontological emergence.
-But when there is novel reference, the two interpretations refer to different things-they may even refer to different domains of application.
+(2) Non-commutation: ontological emergence But when there is novel reference, the two interpretations refer to different things-they may even refer to different domains of application.
 For example, hydrodynamics describes the motion of water between 0° C and 99° C at typical pressures, while the molecular theory of water potentially describes it in a different domain of application, since it can e.g. explain the boiling of water as the breaking of the inter-molecular hydrogen bonds due to molecular excitations.
 Here, one should not confuse the fact that the interpretations of the two theories attempt to explain the properties of the same target system (e.g. turbulence in a fluid) with the distinctiveness of their ranges: each of which is subject to its own conditions of empirical adequacy, within its relevant accuracy.